00MY00/BookMark_Manager/README.md

 # BookmarkManager

 BookmarkManager is a command-line interface (CLI) tool designed to import and export bookmarks between different web browsers such as Google Chrome and Microsoft Edge.
 It also allows setting the startup page of a browser.
-Don't forget to unzip the compressed "BookMark Manager" archive containing the application.
+To use the program, you will first need to compile the project.
+Run the script <span style="color: LightGreen;">**Auto_compile.ps1**</span> in PowerShell to do so.
+A folder named output will be created, containing the fully compiled version for your OS.

 ## Features